 Look for our upcoming new releases, and for the addition of Joanne Girard as editor, identifying newly improved favorites.

-This is a list of Renata McMann Pride and Prejudice variations, from most current to oldest.
-This list is for informational purposes only and is not meant as a guide to what order these variations should be read in.
+This is a list of Renata McMann & Summer Hanford Pride and Prejudice variations, from most current to oldest.
+This list is for informational purposes only and is not meant as a guide to the order in which these variations should be read.
 As they are Pride and Prejudice variations, they are all distinct and independent stories which stand alone.
-Therefore, there’s no right order to read them in.
+Therefore, there’s no right order in which to read them.

 Please note, however, that some of the books listed below are collections.
 These may include stories that are also published alone, so purchasing them alone and as part of the collection would be redundant.
 Collections are noted with an asterisks.